kthohr/optim/docs/source/autodiff.rst

 Automatic Differentiation
 =========================

-Gradient-based methods in OptimLib (like BFGS and gradient descent) require the user-provided function to return a gradient vector at each function evaluation.
+Gradient-based methods in OptimLib (such as BFGS and gradient descent) require the user-provided function to return a gradient vector at each evaluation.
 This is best achieved by knowing the gradient in closed form, but OptimLib also provides **experimental support** for automatic differentiation via the `autodiff library <https://autodiff.github.io>`_.

 Requirements: an Eigen-based build of OptimLib, a copy of the ``autodiff`` headers, and a C++17 compatible compiler.